 Planning your visit

 Northumberlandia is open daily from dawn til dusk.
-Winter hours (November to March) for The Visitor Centre, café and toilets are 10am - 4pm, Thursday to Sunday.
+Standard opening for the Visitor Centre, café and toilets is 10am - 4pm, Thursday to Sunday.

 01670 738 701